kvendrik/ws-proxy-experiment/README.md

 node server.mjs
 ```

-Use the inspector to share the value of a property on `window.person` and see it change live in other windows.
+Use the inspector to change the value of a property on `window.person` and see it change live in other windows.